 Because of the significant savings in energy and maintenance costs of LEDs (about 69% less than HPS fixtures), the cost of converting the HPS lamps to LEDs is recovered quickly.
 Loyalist Township staff have estimated that the project cost will be completely recovered in operating savings, in less than four years.

-Replacement of lamps is being done on a one-for-one basis, meaning that the new fixtures are to be installed in the same location, using the same poles as the previous lights.
-Due to the fact that illumination patterns or intensity levels for LED fixtures are different than they are for cobra head style fixtures, one can expect brightness levels to vary through the transition period.
-This will mean that in some areas, lighting levels will be different than what residents have been accustomed to.
+Replacement of lamps was done on a one-for-one basis, meaning that the new fixtures were installed in the same location, using the same poles as the previous lights.
+Due to the fact that illumination patterns or intensity levels for LED fixtures are different than they are for cobra head style fixtures, brightness levels will vary.
+This will mean that in some areas, lighting levels may be different than what residents have been accustomed to.
 However, because of the differences, Loyalist Township has had an analysis done to ensure the service level will be the same or better with the new LED lights.